apache/tvm-rfcs/rfcs/0027-formalize-documentation-organization.md

 these can become mixed in with other TVM specific documents.
 This will be mitigated through two means:

-Subdirectories within the How-Tos can target specific topics Landing pages can be created for specific topics that collect links to all of the pages related to that topic.
+Subdirectories within the How-Tos can target specific topics.
+Landing pages can be created for specific topics that collect links to all of the pages related to that topic.
 Another drawback is that this format may require a user to dig deeper on the first run experience, requiring them to dig into a tutorial or